NanoFerreira/SWE_MainProject_Team1/Implementation Language(s) and Framework(s).md

 ## Implementation Language(s) and Framework(s)

 This section outlines the core languages and frameworks used to build our vehicle marketplace.
-Each technology was selected for its simplicity, flexibility, and strong documentation to ensure smooth development and onboarding for any developer.
+Each technology was selected to ensure smooth development and onboarding for the implementation of our project.

 ---